w3f/Grants-Program/applications/cross-chain-wallet.md

 ## Project Overview :page_facing_up:

 Blockcoders is proud to propose the development of a revolutionary cross-chain wallet, capable of importing and creating both EVM and WASM accounts.
 This wallet will make it easy for users to manage and transfer tokens between the two chains.
 Built with the user experience in mind, the wallet will feature the same sleek and intuitive design as Astar UI.
 The term cross-chain in this case refers to the ability to transfer tokens between parachains for both EVM and WASM.
+We plan to give constant support to this wallet and open Telegram and Discord channels to have a better feedback from the users, solve issues and add new functionalities.

 ### Goals